learn-academy-2024-alpha/database-challenges/README.md

 # database-challenges
-Hold the challenges completed by Alpha 2024 cohort
+Holds the database challenges completed by Alpha 2024 cohort.